-- neck pillow – I use it for all long rides
+- neck pillow (Also for long journeys)

-- bobby pins – great for easy travel hair styles and as clothing line pins
+- bobby pins – Great for easy travel hairstyles and as clothing line pins

-Please note: Most of Europe’s Budget Airlines have this Carryon Bag Allowance: 55cm x 40cm x 20cm.
+Please note: Most of Europe’s budget airlines have this carryon bag allowance: 55cm x 40cm x 20cm.
 Always check your airline’s individual baggage rules and regulations in advance.